We are fortunate to have access to a number of stores and harp makers with options to both purchase or rent.

 Long And Mcquade www.long-mcquade.com – 368 Terminal Avenue, Vancouver (604) 734-4886

 Harps – They do carry some Celtic harps to sell – Classical Lyon and Healy and the Rees Harps.
 They also carry some cute little ultralight Rees harps in fun colours called Harpsicles.
 Cameron is the harp person to talk to at the store should you have any questions.
 Call ahead to see what they have in stock.

 Music Books – This store carries a wide selection of music, both Classical and Celtic.

-Order Catologue Companies
+Order Catalogue Companies

 Dusty Strings www.dustystrings.com (Fremont, Seattle) (206) 634-1662

 A great place to get all kinds of supplies, especially strings for the Dusty Strings harps since they make their own.
 They are quick to fill orders if you need strings immediately.
 They also have many workshops including a big harp symposium in the fall.
 Check out their website for the latest concerts & workshops.

 A good local company with a nice selection of harps new and used, harp strings and music.
 You can order online or visit Alison Vardy’s shop/studio by appointment.

 Sylvia Woods Harp Center www.harpcenter.com– (Hawaii)